jcugnoni/Fractal-Cortex/README.md

 - Add support generation for both 3 and 5-axis modes
 - Add any remaining print settings that are essential (but try not to add too many options)

-If you use Fractal Cortex and discover any other bugs, please let me know.
+If you use Fractal Cortex and discover any other bugs or potential improvements, please let me know: dan@fractalrobotics.com

 ---